For exclusive offers and advance notice of my favorite discoveries and latest adventures!

 #3 Do Trial Runs

 Similarly, there is nothing better than a trial run to have you hitting the mark every time.
-I’m not big on “fake it till you make it,” as it leaves you void of any foundation, which leads nowhere.
-However, once you have a foundation — a solid written plan — you should always do trial runs.
+Once you have a foundation — a solid written plan — you should always do trial runs.
 A trial run puts you in the energetic and head space you need to be in in order to become the person you are dreaming of becoming.
 A trial run can be anything from an internship, to a mock interview, to dressing the part, to physically traveling to and/or staying in the place where you want your dream to manifest.
 When it comes to the bar exam, one of the biggest indicators of whether someone will pass or not is whether they’ve taken the practice bar under near same conditions (time, format, etc.).
 Many applicants dismiss the trial run out of fear of what a low score just one month away from the real thing will do to their confidence or because of the time and mental fortitude it takes to carve out two full days to do it.
 Huge mistake.
 The practice bar I took relieved all the built-up anxiety from studying, so on game day I had a little angel on my shoulder saying: “You’ve already done this . . . just a walk in the park.”

 #5 Stay the Course